Sunday, 31 May 2009

 l

-Something that Rhyl has never had is a Town Manager.
-It has been suggested from time to time that we ought to have one.
+Something that Rhyl has never had is a town manager.
+From time to time it has been suggested that we ought to have one.

-If we had a Town Manager, he or she could educate traders about not making the town look untidy, educate consumers about not eating in the streets (unless they want to be pounced upon by seagulls) and maybe even getting the traffic barriers around the pedestrianised area fixed.
+If we had a town manager, maybe he or she could educate traders about not making the town look untidy, educate consumers about not eating in the streets (unless they want to be pounced upon by seagulls) and perhaps even getting the traffic barriers around the pedestrianised area fixed.

 l